Brief Professional History

-I am a clinical psychologist and interdisciplinary teacher, scholar, practitioner and singer.
-I have spent the majority of my career in higher education, including nearly three decades at DU, in a variety of roles and positions.
-I retired from full-time teaching in May, 2019 and was awarded the position of Professor Emeritus in the DU College of Arts, Humanities and Social Sciences.
-In August, 2019 I was appointed as Interim Vice Chancellor for Diversity, Equity and Inclusion.
+I am a clinical psychologist and interdisciplinary teacher, scholar, and singer.
+I have spent the majority of my career in higher education, including more than three decades at the University of Denver (DU), in a variety of faculty roles and leadership positions.
+My official retirement from full-time teaching was finalized in July, 2020, after serving for a year as DU Interim Vice Chancellor for Diversity, Equity and Inclusion.

 I am currently Professor Emeritus of Music, Culture and Psychology in the College of Arts, Humanities and Social Sciences.
 I am also the Founder and Chair Emeritus of The Spirituals Project, which works to preserve and revitalize the music and teachings of the sacred folk songs created and first sung by African women and men enslaved in America in the 18th and 19th centuries.
 I have had the privilege of presenting concerts and workshops on spirituals throughout the United States.
 An expanded, 30th anniversary edition of my award-winning book, Wade in the Water: The Wisdom of the Spirituals, is scheduled for publication by Orbis Books in 2023.